citizenz7/QAS/README.md

 - It's a very simple and quite basic script to install apps you need to start a web server on Ubuntu or Debian (web server, MySQL server, basic editing apps, basic security apps, etc.)
 - This script will perform a few checks (root, OS).
 - It will work for Ubuntu (16.04 +) & Debian (8 +).
 Il will NOT work for other OS.
-- It will install a few widely used web server apps and configure the system (hosts, hostname, system user with sudo rights, ...)
+- It will install a few widely used web server apps and configure the system (hosts, hostname, system user with sudo settings, ...)

 This script will:
 1. Install basic apps (vim, mc, screen, htop, git, curl, ntp, ntpdate, sudo, dnsutils)